kamenco/spectra/README.md

 - The user is able to view the products with price and product information.
 - The user will be able to log in and view his/her profile page.
 The logged in users will be able to place an order and make online payments.
-- Login and manage the menu (add, update, delete recipes).
+- Login and place an order and pay.
+Manage his/her orders (download the ready orderss).
-- Task management functionality includs login as superuser, viewing all orders and uploading the ready files.
+- Order management functionality includs login as superuser, viewing all orders and uploading the ready files.

 ---